lightrail-ai/lightrail/README.md

 - When Lightrail is running on your system, it can be activated at any time by pressing the keyboard combination `Cmd/Ctrl-Shift-Space`.
 - Use the up- and down-arrow keys to browse actions, and hit `enter/return` to select one (while in 'Choose an action' mode).
 - To change the action afterwards, press `esc` or `@`, or click on the current action
 - After selecting an action, enter the prompt (or any other required arguments).
-Your prompt can include tokens, which pull in additional context from external sources:
+Your prompt can include special Tokens, which pull in additional context from external sources:
   - Type the forward-slash at any point in a prompt (`/`) to open the Tokens menu.
 Use the arrow keys to select a token and hit enter to insert that token into your prompt.
   - In general, try to be explicit about what sources of content you'd like to include for best results.
 - `Cmd/Ctrl-Up` and `Cmd/Ctrl-Down` cycle through the prompt history.